Skip to Content

 • Complications from rheumatic fever, which is a rare condition that can occur when strep throat is untreated.

-What are heart murmur risk factors and complications?
+Heart murmur risk factors

 You are more likely to develop a heart murmur if you have a family history of heart defects or certain medical conditions, including high blood pressure, endocarditis, rheumatoid arthritis, a previous or current case of rheumatic fever, or high blood pressure in the lungs (pulmonary hypertension).